JulienPalard/peps/pep-0xxx.rst

 done in one branch to other branches.

-As documentation Makefile won't be modified for old realses like 3.3, and passing options to sphinx is mandatory to change the language, only 2.7, 3.5, and 3.6 branches will be translated [12]_.
+As documentation Makefile won't be modified for old realses like 3.3, and passing options to sphinx-build is mandatory to change the language, only 2.7, 3.5, and 3.6 branches will be translated [12]_.

-Development branch (master) has a lower translation priority than stable branches.
-But docsbuild-scripts will build it so it is possible for a team to work on it to be ready for the next release.
+Development branch (master) should have a lower translation priority than stable branches.
+But docsbuild-scripts should build it anyway so it is possible for a team to work on it to be ready for the next release.

 Hosting